FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/api_authentication.md

     "title": "Client authentication",
     "linkTitle": "Client authentication ",
     "weight": "310"
-}Transfer CFT{{< TransferCFT/transfercftname  >}} REST API supports *HTTP Basic* and *HTTP Bearer* as the authentication method.
+}{{< TransferCFT/suitevariablesTransferCFTName  >}} REST API supports *HTTP Basic* and *HTTP Bearer* as the authentication method.
 Confidentiality is ensured by the use of an HTTPS connection.

 We recommended that you use the HTTP Bearer as opposed to Basic method for the following reasons: